 The first general purpose smart contract platform secured by the Bitcoin Network.

 Its been more than a week since the last article, the biggest pause so far.
 Unlike here, the things were not quiet at all with so many new projects emerging on a daily basis.
-A lot of time was spent to stay up to date with all of the new projects, but we stayed uncertain which one is way better than the others to be covered in the more detailed way.
-We stopped for a minute and from the sea of new promising projects we decided to go back to one that is out there for a while and wants to improve the chain that matters the most — Bitcoin.
+A lot of time was spent to stay up to date with all of the new projects, but we stayed uncertain which one is way better than the others to be covered in a more detailed way.
+We stopped for a minute and from the sea of new promising projects, we decided to go back to one that is out there for a while and wants to improve the chain that matters the most — Bitcoin.

 A 2-way peg

 Rootstock (RSK) is a smart contract platform that is connected to the Bitcoin blockchain through the sidechain.
 RSK uses a 2-way peg to allow users to send Bitcoin directly to the Rootstock chain which is then converted into smart Bitcoins on the Rootstock blockchain.
 These RSK coins can be used to deploy or to interact with smart contracts and dApps on the RSK blockchain.

 A 2-way peg (2WP) allows the transfer of bitcoins from the Bitcoin blockchain to a Secondary blockchain and vice-versa.
 The “transfer” is in fact an illusion: bitcoins are not transferred, but temporarily locked on the Bitcoin blockchain while the same amount of equivalent tokens are unlocked in a secondary blockchain.
 The original bitcoins can be unlocked when the equivalent amount of tokens on the second blockchain are locked again (in the secondary blockchain).
 This is essentially the 2WP promise.